Last updated: 2026-04-20

 Should You Buy the 2023 Chevrolet Corvette?

-Its complaint rate (5.8 per 10k sold) is above the Coupe segment average of 2.5.
+Its complaint rate of 5.8 per 10,000 vehicles sold runs above the Coupe segment average of 2.6.
 The most common reports involve power train (5).

 Compared to the 2024 Chevrolet Corvette, which scored 2 points lower.
 See also the 2021 Chevrolet Corvette for an earlier comparison.